 E-safety for Children

-Designated Safeguarding Lead: Mrs. Holland
+Designated Safeguarding Lead: Mrs. Haywood

 ICT is an everyday thing these days and we know that the children are on the computers and the internet all of the time.
 This is an important part of our new computing curriculum, however it is important that the you are aware of this at home as well.

 Reporting an e-Safety issue.

 If you feel uncomfortable by something you have seen on the internet or when using any other kind of technology please report the problem.

 You can do this by telling someone OR by showing someone.